junxit/us-congress-bills-116/metadata.md

 - 2020-02-28 — Rule provides for consideration of H.R.
 2339 with 1 hour and 30 minutes of general debate.
 Motion to recommit with or without instructions allowed.
 - 2020-02-28 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2020-02-28 — The previous question was ordered pursuant to the rule.
+- 2020-03-02 — Received in the Senate and Read twice and referred to the Committee on Finance.